Ethernet

 Note

 Remember, the Address Resolution Protocol (ARP) has a limited lifetime.
 When using ping as an unicast packet to wake up EVK, if a device can’t be awakened after a long time, it’s normal.
-You might need to refresh arp records on the remote PC.
+You might need to refresh ARP records on the remote PC.
 User may send unicast packets using a packet sending instrument, instead of using the ping method, or use other tools that can send unicast packets.
 When constructing a unicast packet, the destination MAC address needs to be the MAC address of the platform to be awakened.

 Reference Boards